-- All available WAC office space not utilized by staff is leased out to tenants and the conference rooms are frequently rented by industry and other organizations throughout the year. - POS sales continue to increase due to the on-line ordering system available on our website. - The main source of service income is derived from quarterly billings to the Tree Fruit Research Commission for collection of their assessment revenues which is mandated by RCW 15.26.250. - Interest revenues have continued to increase this year due to rising interest rates on maturing Certificates of Deposits.
+- All available WAC office space not utilized by staff is leased out to tenants.
+Conference room rentals were low due to COVID restrictions. - $\circ\,$ POS sales decreased due to the Visitor Center being closed but on-line ordering is still available on our website. - The main source of service income is derived from quarterly billings to the Tree Fruit Research Commission for collection of their assessment revenues which is mandated by RCW 15.26.250. - Interest revenues decreased this year due to very low interest rates when renewing mature Certificates of Deposits.